sudo-self/PiRa1n-OS/README.md

 The default username is `pi` and the password is `jailbreak`.

 ## Build piRa1n-OS
 The tool used to build piRa1n-OS (pi-gen) supports Debian Buster and Ubuntu Xenial.
-More informations on pi-gen can be found [here](https://github.com/RPi-Distro/Pi-gen).
+More information on pi-gen can be found [here](https://github.com/RPi-Distro/Pi-gen).

 To install the required dependencies for pi-gen you should run:
 ```bash